© 2024 Connecticut Public

 Linda McMahon applauded as Connecticut voted for Donald Trump at the Republican National Convention in Cleveland in 2016.

-Linda McMahon is expected to succeed Miguel Cardona as the head of the U.S. Department of Education, according to CNN.
+President-elect Donald Trump chose Linda McMahon Tuesday night to succeed Miguel Cardona as head of the U.S. Department of Education.

 “I say it all the time, I’m dying to get back to do this.
-We will ultimately eliminate the federal Department of Education,” Trump said at a Wisconsin campaign rally in September, according to CNN.
+We will ultimately eliminate the federal Department of Education,” Trump said at a Wisconsin campaign rally in September, according to CNN, which was the first to report McMahon was expected to be selected for the post earlier Tuesday.

 McMahon, who lives in Stamford, was rumored to be under consideration to lead the U.S. Commerce Department.
 Trump instead tapped investment banker Howard Lutnick to become the next Commerce secretary.